PoliticalGraveyard.com

 Hardy, Anson R. — of Ingham County, Mich.
 Candidate for Michigan state house of representatives from Ingham County 1st District, 1902.
 Burial location unknown.

-Hardy, Arthur C. — U.S. Consular Agent in Brantford, 1904.
+Hardy, Arthur C. — U.S. Consular Agent in Brantford, as of 1904.
 Burial location unknown.

-Relatives: Son of Alpheus Hardy and Susan W. (Holmes) Hardy; married, March 9, 1898, to Grace Aspinwall Bowen (sister of Herbert Wolcott Bowen).
+Relatives: Son of Alpheus Hardy and Susan Warner (Holmes) Hardy; married, March 9, 1898, to Grace Aspinwall Bowen (daughter of Henry Chandler Bowen; sister of Herbert Wolcott Bowen).

 Hardy, Bradley D. — of Yadkinville, Yadkin County, N.C.
 Democrat.
 Delegate to Democratic National Convention from North Carolina, 2008.
 Still living as of 2008.

 Hardy, Charles J. — Democrat.
-Presidential Elector for New York, 1932.
-Presumed deceased.
+Candidate for Presidential Elector for New York.
 Burial location unknown.

 Hardy, Charles J. — of San Diego, San Diego County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1960.
 Still living as of 1960.